Maine Negligence Laws

-Negligence is one of the areas of law that are fairly uniform among the states.
+Negligence is an area of law fairly uniform from one state to the next.
 Usually, the elements that must be shown in a negligence case are:

-- Defendant’s actions (or omissions) could reasonably be foreseen to possibly cause plaintiff’s injuries
+- Defendant's actions (or omissions) could reasonably be foreseen to cause plaintiff's injuries, and

-- Plaintiff has some form of damages, for example medical bills, lost wages, was blinded, etc.
+- Plaintiff has some form of damages, examples of which are medical bills and lost wages.

 Comparative and Contributory Negligence

 The two main negligence systems used in the U.S are contributory negligence and comparative negligence.

 In states that use the traditional contributory negligence standard, any fault on the part of the plaintiff bars them from recovering damages.
 This system could mean that a plaintiff might be found 1% at fault, while the defendant was 99% at fault.
 In such a case, under this type of negligence standard, the plaintiff gets no relief for their damages.
 Fortunately, it's only used in a few states today.

 The second method is called comparative negligence.
 Comparative negligence allows the plaintiff to recover from the defendant even if partially at fault, but only for the percentage the defendant was at fault.

 Comparative negligence comes in two main types: “pure" and “modified."